pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

       reviewSectionTitle: "Praise from our learners"
       reviewSectionDescription: "Here's what those who are learning from the courses have to say about the content and delivery."
       reviews:
+        - reviewer: "Rushikesh Patil"
+          rating: 5
+          featured: true
+          review: "One of the most essential and affordable course bundles for aspiring firmware engineers!
+I particularly appreciated the detailed explanations in the C pointers and ARM Cortex-M & assembly programming courses."
         - reviewer: "Shweta S"
           rating: 5
           review: "A well structured course for beginners to expirenced professionals, one who is keen in learning what the C program does to the underlying system, this course is for them.
 I personally enjoyed the debugging using the gdb dashboard.
 I am looking forward to dive deeper as the course unfolds, I highly recommend this course for all the embedded engineers."